Self-Stabilizing Repeated Balls-into-Bins: Self-Stabilization of repeated balls into bins

 \subsubsection{Overview of the analysis}

 In the repeated balls-into-bins process, every bin can release at most one ball per round.
-As a consequence, the random walks performed by the balls delay each other and are thus correlated in a way that can make the bin queues larger than in the independent case.
-Indeed, intuitively speaking, a large load observed in a bin in some round makes ``any'' ball more likely to spend several future rounds in that bin, because if the ball ends up in that bin in one of the next few rounds, it will undergo a large delay.
+As a consequence, the random walks performed by the balls delay each other and are thus correlated in a way that can make bin queues larger than in the independent case.
+Indeed, intuitively speaking, a large load observed at a bin in some round makes ``any'' ball more likely to spend several future rounds in that bin, because if the ball ends up in that bin in one of the next few rounds, it will undergo a large delay.
 This is essentially the major technical issue to cope with.

 The previous approach in \cite{BCN14} relies on the fact that, in every round, the expected balance between the number of incoming and outgoing balls is always non-positive for every non-empty bin (notice that the expected number of incoming balls is always at most one).
 This may suggest viewing the process as a sort of parallel \emph{birth-death} process \cite{LPW09}.
-Using this approach and with some further arguments, one can (only) get the ``standard-deviation'' bound $O(\sqrt t)$ in \cite{BCN14}.
+Using this approach and with some further arguments, one can (only) get the ``standard-deviation'' bound $\bigO(\sqrt t)$ in \cite{BCN14}.
 Our new analysis proving Theorem \ref{thm::main} proceeds along three main steps.

 \emph{i)} We first show that, after the first round, the aforementioned expected balance is always negative, namely, not larger than $-1/4$.
-Indeed, the number of empty bins remains at least $n/4$ with (very) high probability, which is extremely useful since a bin can receive tokens only from non-empty bins.
+Indeed, the number of empty bins remains at least $n/4$ with (very) high probability, which is extremely useful since a bin can only receive tokens from non-empty bins.
 This fact is shown to hold starting from \emph{any} configuration and over any period of polynomial length.

 \emph{ii)} In order to exploit the above negative balance to bound the load of the bins, we need some strong concentration bound on the number of balls entering a specific bin $u$ along any period of polynomial size.
-However, it is easy to see that, for any fixed $u$, the random variables $\{Z^{(t)}_u\}_{t \geq 0}$ counting the number of balls entering bin $u$ are not mutually independent, neither are they negatively associated, so that we cannot apply standard tools to prove concentration.
+However, it is easy to see that, for any fixed $u$, the random variables $\left\{Z^{(t)}_u\right\}_{t \geq 0}$ counting the number of balls entering bin $u$ are not mutually independent, neither are they negatively associated, so that we cannot apply standard tools to prove concentration (see Appendix \ref{sec::apx-association} for a counterexample).

-To address this issue, we consider a simpler repeated balls-into-bins process defined as follows.
+To address this issue, we define a simpler repeated balls-into-bins process as follows.